General Terms and Conditions of Taledo GmbH

 (b) If the employment or service contract should be concluded for a term shorter than one year, the calculation of the Commission shall be based on the salary to be paid to the hired Candidate for the period of validity of the employment contract (including the fully variable part, all success bonuses and any other benefits in money’s worth).

 (c) Should the employment or service contract be extended, the original contract and the extension shall be treated as one single contract in accordance with the above regulations as regards the calculation of the Commission.
-The claim to payment defined by

-(d) section 5.2.3 c) shall apply accordingly, if within one month after the original employment or service contract has ended another contract is concluded.
+(d) Section 5.2.3 c) shall apply accordingly, if within one month after the original employment or service contract has ended another contract is concluded.

 (e) If an Employer and a Candidate agree on a salary below standard market practice and, in turn, agree on the transfer of shares or interests or (virtual) options thereupon, the calculation of the Commission shall be based on the gross annual target salary, during the application procedure originally offered by the Employer to the Candidate on the Platform.